jweiland-net/events2/Documentation/Configuration/Extension/Index.rst

 If you want, you can set column *Location* as required.
 That way an editor has to fill this column.

+pathSegmentType
+"""""""""""""""

+Default: Do nothing (Internal: empty)

+events2 works with path segments to help you building much more readable URLs with new RouteEnhancers.
+But what should happen, if there are duplicates while executing the PathSegmentUpdateWizard or a frontend user creates a new event?

+Info: This setting does not effect new events generated within TYPO3 Backend, as we do not have any UID while storing the event!

+**Do nothing (default)**
+The column `path_segment` will not be touched by events2.
+Use the SignalSlot in `createAction` and implement generation of `path_segment` on your own.
+But if you return an empty value events2 will throw an exception.

+**RealUrl**
+`path_segment` will be filled with an incremented value of event title.
+If there are 3 events called `swimming` it will result in `swimming`, `swimming-1`, `swimming-2`

+**Incl.
+UID**
+Column `path_segment` will be filled with a combination of event title and uid like: `star-wars-77`

 Tab: Email
 ==========